How to Stop Dog From Eating Cat Food?

 Do the same exercise with your dog until it gets it right.
 The duration depends on how quickly the dog catches on.
 Use any of the following to mark your success.

-Consistency: praise him and offer treats and as soon as the animal stops looking for the treats
+Praise him and offer treats and as soon as the animal stops looking for the treats

 Try to show the dog the different gestures available when using the clenched and open fists